10 reasons why you need to have a will

 Writing a will is amongst the most important things you can do for your family and yourself.
 Wills provide legal protection to assets, children, partners and other loved ones.
 They also spell out how a person wants things to be handled after they pass on.
 Therefore, it is not just nice to have a will; it is vital if you want some control over what happens to your property, possessions and in some cases, your family after you have died.

-Whilst thinking about what will happen to our families if we die, is not something any of us want to dwell on for too long, but it is far better to approach these subjects now while you have the chance to make preparations and organise your affairs in the way you want, than to leave these important decisions to chance and the decisions of the court.
+Whilst thinking about what will happen to our families if we die is not something any of us want to dwell on for too long, it is far better to approach these subjects now while you have the chance to make preparations and organise your affairs in the way that you want.
+You do not want to leave these important decisions to chance and the decisions of the court.
 For instance, you may want specific funeral arrangements made, a particular write-up in Chicago Tribune obituaries or similar, as well as precious items you want to gift to certain family members.

 Here are 10 good reasons why you need to make a will:

 1. Estate Distribution

 Writing a will enables you to decide how your loved ones will share your estate after your death.
 Wills are legally binding documents which allow their writers to decide how who should inherit from them and how their assets should be allocated.
 Therefore, leaving behind a legally binding will enables you to ensure that your estate goes to those you choose.
 Dying without making a will leaves these decisions in the hands of the courts, who may not give your inheritance to those you would have chosen.
 There are strict rules on who can inherit when there has been no will written, and these rules exclude partners who were not married to the deceased and step children, amongst others.
 If your family rely on you, then ensure you make a will straight away so that in the event of the worst happening, they wouldn’t be left dealing with a financial crisis alongside their grief too.